ddmitov/fupi/README.md

 * **3. No dependency on any AI as a service (AIaaS) like OpenAI**
 * **4. Serverless application model**

-## Name

-Once upon a time in Kenya a giraffe calf became an orphan during a severe drought and was saved thanks to the kindness and efforts of a knowledgeable animal whisperer.
-He became so attached to his rescuer, that he often visited him long after he recuperated and was set free.

-Today we are using complex machine learning technologies thanks to the knowledge, persistence and efforts of many people over many years.
-Just like the small Fupi, we should always be thankful to them!
-Their contributions are enormous!

-You can read the story of Fupi [here](https://science.sandiegozoo.org/science-blog/lekiji-fupi-and-reteti) and [here](https://www.theguardian.com/artanddesign/2023/jan/11/fupi-orphaned-giraffe-whisperer-ami-vitales-best-photograph).

 ## [Thanks and Credits](./CREDITS.md)

 ## [License](./LICENSE)